-Mrs A Fletcher-Woods Assistant Headteacher (Achievement & Progress KS4)
+Assistant Headteacher (Achievement & Progress KS4)

-Timetable of Events 2022-23
+Calendar of Events 2023-24

-The timetable of events is as follows:
+The calendar for option choices is as follows:

-20 December 2022 Year 9 Assembly on the subjects available in Years 10-11.
-The guidance booklet to be given out for students to take home (also available online).
-Monday 30 January 2023 Monday 30 January 2023 Parents information evening regarding option choices, including new subjects.
-Tuesday 14 February 2023 Year 9 assembly on making option choices.
-Wednesday 15 February 2023 Student data available online to parents and students, along with further guidance regarding option choices and the option choice form.
-Wednesday 1 March 2023 Deadline for option choices to be submitted electronically.
-March-May 2023 Timetable and Year 10 classes constructed.
+Monday 18 December 2023 Year 9 Assembly on the subjects available in Years 10-11.
+The guidance booklet to be given out for students to take home

+(also available online).

+Monday 5th February 2024 Year 9 assembly on making option choices.

+Monday 5th February 2024 Student data available online to parents and students, along with further guidance regarding option choices and the option choice form.

+Monday 12 February 2024 Parents information evening regarding option choices, including new subjects.

+6th February - 29th February

+1:1 meetings with students during tutor time.

+March-May 2024 Timetable and Year 10 classes constructed.
 Parents will be contacted if further discussion is required about option choices or combinations of subjects.

-Monday 5 June 2023 We aim to start the new timetable on this date.
+Monday 3 June 2024 We aim to start the new timetable on this date.
 Please make every effort to ensure that you have chosen carefully.
 In exceptional circumstances we may allow students to change course before the end of June but this is not always possible due to class sizes.
 We will not allow any changes.

-The Key Stage 4 Curriculum for Examination in 2025
+The Key Stage 4 Curriculum for Examination in 2026